-More rumors of iOS 7 overhaul surface, including claims of 'dramatic' email and calendar changesAlex Wagner - Deputy Managing Editor, News Desk
+More rumors of iOS 7 overhaul surface, including claims of 'dramatic' email and calendar changesAlex Wagner - Editorial Director of News and Content

 The new-look iOS 7 rumors continue!
 The latest report on the matter comes to us from Bloomberg, which claims to have been told by "people with knowledge of the matter" that Jony Ive is busy reworking iPhone and iPad apps, a process that involves "shunning realistic images" like the wooden bookshelves found in Apple's Newsstand app.

 It's also said that Ive, who serves as Apple's SVP of Industrial Design and also recently took over the software work, is "exploring more dramatic changes" to the email and calendar apps.
 However, the sources say that these bigger changes may not be ready in time for this year's iOS release and may instead be implemented in future versions of the platform.

 All of the new designs found in iOS 7 are reportedly being reviewed by Ive, who wants to avoid getting Apple into another situation like the company's Maps app caused last year.
 Because of all of overhaul that iOS 7 is said to be undergoing, Apple engineers are said to be working hard to complete a preview version of the OS in time for June's WWDC 2013 event.
 Bloomberg's sources echo previous claims that Apple has even pulled workers off of its Mac teams to aid in the iOS 7 effort.